-To open, pull out the lever on the window handle and begin cranking the window out "counter-clockwise" to desired position.
+• To open, begin cranking the window out "counter-clockwise" to desired position.

-- To close, crank the window in snugly (by turning the window handle "clockwise"), then back off 1/4 turn to help avoid glass warping, which can result in wind noise. - Push the lever back in on the window handle.
+• To close, crank the window in snugly (by turning the window handle "clockwise"), then back off 1/4 turn to help avoid glass warping, which can result in wind noise.